-This load combination is applied for controlling tensile stresses in prestressed concrete superstructure components under vehicular traffic loads.
+This load combination is applicable to the longitudinal analysis of tensile stresses in prestressed concrete superstructure components.
+The objective of Service III is to control cracking and to principal tension in the webs of segmental concrete girders under vehicular traffic loads.